 As the Pixies hit the stage for two subsequent hours of musical bliss, I found my mind drifting on the waves of sound and found myself wondering what had happened to those music obsessed teenagers I knew, and I once was.
 What had happened to me?
 Does “growing up” and “becoming an adult” mean letting go of that thrill music gave you when you were younger?
 I thought about how much had changed in the years that had passed since the Pixies last stood on a stage before me.
 I thought about how much I had changed, but more than anything else, I wondered why people move in and out of your life with alarming frequency.
 I wondered how common that experience was, and realized it was common to everybody.

-I thought about that and more a lot in the years that followed that reunion show, and it reached a pitch in summer of 2008 as I sat in my basement, sorting through old boxes in preparation of my move to NYC.
+I thought about that and more a lot in the years that followed that reunion show, and it reached a pitch in summer of 2008 as I sat in my basement, sorting through old boxes in preparation of my move.
 One of the things unearthed was my old portable stereo; another was a series of boxes and containers holding my old collection of cassette tapes.
 I found Soundgarden and Nirvana, Teenage Fanclub and Pearl Jam … and mixtapes.
 Lots and lots of mixtapes.
 Ones I made myself.
 Ones made by friends.
 I hooked up the tape deck and rewound the mixtapes, and pressed play.
 I listened to the songs, their selection, the order they were laid down in, and I wondered; who made that tape?
 What was on their mind at the time?
 What were they trying to say with the playlist?
 Were they trying to say anything?
 It was like stepping back into time as I listened – I unearthed a box full of old copies of Rolling Stone and Spin and other music mags and found myself spending hours there, listening to music and reading (and not packing).

 Hell it was like 1991 all over again really.
 And it got me thinking.